SparkyCoder/Gpio_Controller_Api/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+ See [LICENSE.txt](https://github.com/SparkyCoder/Gpio_Controller_Api/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>